SeaQL/seaql.github.io/Blog/blog/2024-05-28-getting-started-with-loco-seaorm.md

 In this tutorial, we would create an REST notepad backend starting from scratch and adding a new REST endpoint to handle file uploads.

+The full source code can be found [here](https://github.com/SeaQL/sea-orm/tree/master/examples/loco_starter).
+The documentation of the REST API is available [here](https://documenter.getpostman.com/view/34752358/2sA3QmEF5q).

 ## What is Loco?

 Loco is a Rails inspired web framework for Rust.
 It includes almost every Rails feature with best-effort Rust ergonomics: